spassvogel/gilles-game/docs/thoughts.md

 - [ ] We just need weapon combat skills for the time being https://gurps.fandom.com/wiki/List_of_Skills
 - [x] The weapon skills determine chance to hit
-- [ ] Weapon skill could be a skill that can be levelled up, but
+- [ ] Weapon skill could be a skill that can be levelled up, but only sporadically

 ### Group adventurer sections